 Reasons a Dog May Have Trouble Maintaining a Healthy Body Weight

 There are a variety of reasons why owners might want to learn how to fatten up a dog, and why a pooch may have trouble putting on weight, including:

-- Stressed.
+Stressed.
 When dogs are stressed or depressed, they may pass up on food.
 People can be the same way!
 If your dog won’t eat after a stressful event or doesn’t eat when she’s alone, this might be the culprit.

 Whatever the cause of your dog’s dinner distress, we want to help our underweight dogs get to a healthy weight.